Advertisement

 Enjoy cinnamon-apple goodness in a flash.

-Apple crisp is by far Chatelaine's most-popular fall recipe.
-Ever since the Chatelaine Kitchen debuted its updated version of this classic autumnal dish (get the recipe here), people have gone bonkers for it—and for good reason.
+Our apple crisp recipe is by far Chatelaine's most-popular fall dessert.
+Ever since the Chatelaine Kitchen debuted its updated version of this classic autumnal dish, people have gone bonkers for it—and for good reason.

 Choose the right apples